 The low-voltage components consisting of an interposing relay, protective relays, and optional equipment are generally mounted on a slide-out panel.
 The single-phase control power transformer is bolted to the contactor frame.
-The capacity of this transformer ranges from 600 VA to 2 kVA, depending upon voltage, frequency and extra capacity requirements.
-The primary of the control power transformer is connected to the line through the power circuit fuse assembly, and is protected by two additional low rating current-limiting fuses mounted on the contactor.
+The capacity of this transformer ranges from 600 VA to 2 kVA, depending upon requirements.
+The primary winding of the control power transformer is connected to the line through the power circuit fuse assembly, and is protected by two additional low rating current-limiting fuses mounted on the contactor.
 See Figure 6.
 The secondary of the control power transformer supplies power to the 120 (or 240) volt grounded control circuit through secondary fuses mounted next to the test-run plug.

-The slide-out panel and attached door constitute the lowvoltage compartment for most Ampgard motor controls.
-This panel and door combination may be removed from the base enclosure by first removing four machine screws from the top and bottom rail bayonets on
+The slide-out panel and attached door constitute the low-voltage compartment for most Ampgard motor controls.
+This panel and door combination may be removed from the base enclosure by first removing four machine screws from the top and bottom rail bayonets on the back side of the panel and lifting the panel up until the bayonets clear their slots.
+These screws must be replaced when the panel is reinstalled to maintain stability.
+Pull-apart terminal blocks permit mechanical and electrical separation from the contactor.
+See Figure 6.

-Fig. 2 SJA Contactor & Isolating Switch Interlock
+Fig. 2 SJS Contactor & Isolating Switch